 A dynamic and inventive force who helped plant the seeds of American ballet, bringing a rugged, dramatic physicality from the Ballets Russes to stages across the United States.

-Adolph Bolm was a kinetic bridge between continents.
-Trained at the Imperial Ballet School in St. Petersburg, he became a principal dancer with Diaghilev's revolutionary Ballets Russes, known for his powerful, character-driven performances in works like 'The Firebird.'
-But his greater legacy lies in his migration to America.
-He was the first major Ballets Russes star to settle there, and he became a tireless pioneer.
-He choreographed for the Metropolitan Opera, founded his own companies in Chicago and San Francisco, and created what is often considered the first American ballet, 'The Birthday of the Infanta.'
-Bolm's style was less about ethereal grace and more about athleticism and narrative punch, a sensibility that helped shape a distinctly New World approach to dance.
+Adolph Bolm was the first major Ballets Russes star to settle in the United States.
+Trained at the Imperial Ballet School in St. Petersburg, he performed as a principal dancer with Diaghilev's company, delivering powerful, character-driven roles in works like 'The Firebird.'
+In America, he choreographed for the Metropolitan Opera, founded his own companies in Chicago and San Francisco, and created 'The Birthday of the Infanta,' often called the first American ballet.
+Bolm's style emphasized athleticism and narrative punch over ethereal grace.
+His work helped shape a distinctly New World approach to dance.

 1883–1900